MicrosoftDocs/quantum-docs/articles/resource-estimatior-batching.md

 # How to run multiple configurations of target parameters with the Resource Estimator

-In this article, you learn how to optimize the execution time when running the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).
+In this article, you learn how to run multiple configurations of target parameters and compare them using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).

-For information about how to run the Resource Estimator, see [Use different SDKs and IDEs with the Resource Estimator](xref:microsoft.quantum.submit-resource-estimation-jobs).
+For information about how to run the Resource Estimator, see [Different ways to use the Resource Estimator](xref:microsoft.quantum.submit-resource-estimation-jobs).

 ## Prerequisites

+The following prerequisites are required to run the Resource Estimator:

 ### [Q# and Python in VS Code](#tab/tabid-vscode)